Commercial Property Analyzer

 Why the commercial flow starts simple

+The live result preview shows the projected difference, monthly creative financing income, total interest earned, and term.
+If address capture is required, the preview stays visible but key values remain masked until the verified address is saved.
 Market cap rate, closing costs, commission, loan payoff, interest rate, loan term, and amortization are available on the full scenario page where they belong.

 How to use the NOI and cap rate context